 - I suggest you use a meat thermometer as it is the best way to ensure your turkey is perfectly cooked.

 - To make the gravy, it is quite ok to use a Gravox mix though I would suggest to use the juices from the baking dish.
-Admittedly, a good gravy is always made using our grandmother’s method.
+Admittedly, a satisfactory gravy is always made using our grandmother’s method.